brson/treasuretree/solana-hackathon.md

    The instruction budget is just too low.

 Instead of storing a map of account data,
-I think we are expected to derive Solana accounts key from a base key, and create new Solana accounts to store their own finitely-sized records.
+I think we are expected to derive Solana account keys from a base key, and create new Solana accounts to store their own finitely-sized records.